ljodea/gcfboardr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added proper web references to DESCRIPTION

-* Reduced the size of the tarball to less than 5Mb
+* Reduced the size of the tarball to 5Mb

 ## Test environments
 * Local OS X install: R 3.3.3